Is there a relationship between AGN and star formation in IR-bright AGNs?

+To further test the effect of flux limits on the observed correlation, we artificially increase the flux limits by factors of 5, 7, 9, and 11.
+Consistent slopes and normalization factors are found, with slope values at 0.60\,$\pm$\,0.07, 0.51\,$\pm$\,0.11, 0.59\,$\pm$\,0.18, and 0.58\,$\pm$\,0.23, respectively.
+This confirms that the observed trend is intrinsic and not caused by the IR flux limit of the sample.

-For the subsample of broad-emission-line AGNs with a reliable $\mbh$ estimate, we also check the effects of ER and SMBH masses on the \lagn-SFR relation by binning the data by accretion efficiencies traced by ER and $\mbh$.
+For the subsample of broad-emission-line AGNs with a reliable $\mbh$ estimate, we also check the effects of ER and $\mbh$ on the \lagn-SFR relation by binning the data by accretion efficiencies.
 Positive linear correlations are confirmed, although the smaller sub-samples do not provide meaningful constraints on the slopes.
 We conclude that neither the mass nor the ER of the SMBH regulates the AGN-SF correlation significantly, at least not on a timescale short enough to affect the observed star formation.